Updated on December 8, 2022 | Read time ~5 mins

 Promote individuals who promote tech fluency

 Next, you’ll want to find a tool that helps your learners feel supported.
 According to IDC, the top elements leaders should take into consideration when choosing a tool are convenience, quality of instructors, and content quality.
 Other elements to consider when aiming to provide a positive learning experience include personalized content recommendations and the ability for learners to check their knowledge on a topic and assess out of topics they already know.
 Courses should focus on the what, why, and how of tech topics, providing learners with the knowledge they need, without getting too technical.

 Drive adoption across your workforce

-Your technology literacy initiatives should be positioned as an opportunity to grow and collaborate with team members.
+Your tech fluency initiatives should be positioned as an opportunity to grow and collaborate with team members.
 Engage your entire workforce in learning challenges, allow for dedicated learning time, or provide them with a chance to collaborate with their colleagues on a project where they can practice their learnings.
 The best way to drive adoption of tech fluency isn’t through force, it’s through fun.

-Help leaders measure progress of your tech fluency initiative
+Help leaders measure the progress of your tech fluency initiative

 Last but not least, you need a way to measure progress toward your goals and help leaders understand where their teams are at.
 This will allow you to recognize top learners at your organization, increase engagement, and communicate your outcomes back to the business.